Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Introduction

-In addition to time-domain approaches, separable approaches for acoustic waves models have also been described for the {\it frequency-domain}\cite{jakubowicz1983simple, fokkema1986comments}.
+In addition to time-domain approaches, separable approaches for acoustic waves models have also been described for the \emph{frequency-domain}\cite{jakubowicz1983simple, fokkema1986comments}.
 This involves using a pair of two-dimensional cascaded operators (analogous to the cascaded time-domain operators).
 In each cascaded 2D frequency-domain operation, the space of 2D Fourier data is warped using a non-linear transformation.
 The frequency-domain computations work best when elements are aligned along a 2D grid, which is preferred for efficient implementation of the multi-dimensional fast Fourier transform operator.

-Other frequency domain methods for computing acoustic signals include pseudo-spectral or \enquote{k-space} approaches\cite{bojarski1982k,cox2007k,cox2005fast}.
+Other frequency-domain methods for computing acoustic signals include pseudo-spectral or \enquote{k-space} approaches\cite{bojarski1982k,cox2007k,cox2005fast}.
 One such simulator, called K-wave\cite{treeby2010k}, is designed to produce opto-acoustic signals from a dense volume with non-homogeneous acoustic properties.
-For non-homogeneous volumes, k-space methods use temporally discretized steps.
-Therefore, general purpose k-space simulation of non-homogeneous volumes cannot exploit the same efficiency that arises in a separable model for the homogeneous case.
+For non-homogeneous volumes, k-space methods use temporally discretized steps that compute repeated frequency-domain operations.
+Each step can be implemented using separable operations; however, general purpose k-space simulation of non-homogeneous volumes cannot exploit the same efficiency that arises in a separable model for the homogeneous case.

 For opto-acoustic imaging, the effects of transducer aperture on image reconstruction have previously been studied\cite{anastasio2007application,xu2003analytic}.
 In addition, models involving far-field approximations for rectangular elements using a frequency-domain approach have been investigated for use in opto-acoustic reconstruction\cite{wang2011imaging, mitsuhashi2014investigation, wang2013accelerating}.
-However, these methods do not involve a separable simulation model and they differ in many ways from what we describe below.
+However, these methods do not involve a separable simulation model and are different from our proposed approach.

-\section{Opto-acoustic simulation model}
+\section{Opto-acoustic Simulation Model}

 In this section, we describe our model for opto-acoustic simulation.
 Subsequently, in Section~\ref{sec:separable}, we will prove that it has an equivalent separable implementation that can be computed efficiently.
 The model simulates the system-response of a 3D volume of optical absorbers, when illuminated by a pulse of light.
 It is assumed that the source of light moves in the same coordinate reference frame as a transducer array that records opto-acoustic signals.